ashisa/AgentEscBot/README.md

 #What is this code?

 This is a bot application developed for Microsoft Bot Framework.
-The primary purpose of this speficic implementation is accomodate the escalation scenario with bots created with Microsoft Bot Framework.
+The primary purpose of this speficic implementation is accommodate the escalation scenario with bots created with Microsoft Bot Framework.

 This is a fully functional app that implements the following features -